-Although September has already passed, autumn is still beautiful, with days that, although shorter, are sunny and clear.
-Perfect weather to continue yard and garden projects, to paint, protect and prepare wood for the cold season.
-Wind, snow, cold weather or low humidity due to frost can take its toll and it's good to make sure it makes it through the winter.
-I think this is a good time to talk about Estetik range of oils that I discovered in the Bochemit offer from Deposib.
-I was convinced that Bochemit just meant protection against insects, especially ticks, a mould and fungi or fire.
-However, I have discovered a number of coloured oils for finishing wood, both outside and inside.
-Of the traditional range of colours, white and especially grey caught my eye, a colour with which you can make wood look old and get rid of the nuisance of damp and mould.
+Although September has already passed, fall is still beautiful with days that, although shorter, are sunny and clear.
+Perfect weather for continuing yard and garden projects, painting, protecting and preparing wood for the cold season.
+Wind, snow, cold weather or low humidity due to frost can take its toll and it's good to make sure it will make it through the winter.
+I think this is a good time to talk to you about Estetik range of oils that I discovered in the Bochemit offer from Deposib.
+I was convinced that Bochemit just meant protection against insects, especially bedbugs, a mold and fungi or fire.
+But I have discovered a number of colored oils for finishing wood, both exterior and interior.
+Of the traditional range of colors, I was drawn to white and especially gray, a color that can make wood look old and get rid of the unpleasant effects of damp and mildew.

 Why I prefer oils for exterior wood finishing

-I don't think it's a surprise to anyone that I prefer oil for finishing exterior wood.
-That's not to say that other products - varnishes or paints - are no good.
-But I'm the kind of person who prefers the easy way, and oil is one such way for finishing wood.
+I don't think it comes as a surprise to anyone that I prefer oil for finishing exterior wood.
+That's not to say that other products - varnishes or paints - aren't good.
+But I'm the kind of person who prefers the easy way, and oil is one such way to finish wood.
 Why do I say that?
-Because oil is easy to apply and maintain, and refinishing doesn't involve removing the old coat by stripping or sanding, as with other finishes, just applying another coat.
-With oil, there is no film to crack and flake off if the dimensional variation of the wood is large.
-Oil allows this natural movement and it has no effect on the integrity of the finish.
+Because oil is easy to apply and maintain, and refinishing doesn't involve stripping or sanding off the old coat, as with other finishes, just applying another coat.
+In the case of oil, there is no film to crack and flake if the dimensional variation of the wood is large.
+Oil allows this natural movement, and it does not affect the integrity of the finish.

 Another reason I prefer oil is its incompatibility with water.
 The main problem with wood decay is water getting into the wood and staying there.
 This creates a breeding ground for insects and fungi, and they smooth the way for wood decay.
-Oil doesn't mix with water, so if it is absorbed into the wood, it will keep the water away.
-It's true that water doesn't let up either, and every time it rains or snows, it "washes away" some of the absorbed oil.
-This is why oil-finished wood must be maintained.
-When you notice that the wet silky appearance of the oil has disappeared and a dry appearance appears, this is a signal that the finish needs to be refreshed.
+Oil does not mix with water, so if it is absorbed into the wood, it will keep the water at bay.
+It's true that water doesn't give up one or two times, either, and with every rain or snowfall, it "washes out" some of the absorbed oil.
+This is why oil-finished wood needs to be maintained.
+When you notice the wet silky look of the oil disappears and a dry look appears, this is the signal that the finish needs to be refreshed.

-And while we're on the subject of oil, I'd like to make a point.
-I often see on social media the recommendation to finish wood on the outside with linseed oil.
-Totally colourless linseed oil does not withstand solar radiation and is not recommended for outdoors.
-Neither does motor oil or other colourless oils withstand the sun.
-Over time, wood changes colour and starts to blacken.
-To protect against the sun's rays the oil must contain a quantity of pigment.
-This does not mean that it will become opaque, like paint.
-It will still be transparent because the percentage of pigment added is small, not exceeding 5%.
+And while we're on the subject of oil, I'd like to make a clarification.
+I often see on social media the recommendation to finish exterior wood with linseed oil.
+Totally colorless linseed oil is not resistant to sunlight and is not recommended for outdoors.
+Neither does motor oil or other colorless oils resist the sun.
+Over time, the wood changes color and begins to blacken.
+To protect against the sun's rays the oil must contain some pigment.
+This does not mean it will become opaque, like paint.
+It will still be transparent because the percentage of pigment added is small, no more than 5%.

 Range of coloured oils from Bochemit

-Estetik is a range of oil-based lacquers for impregnating wood indoors or outdoors.
+Estetik is a range of oil-based varnishes designed for impregnating interior and exterior wood.
 The oils provide protection against UV radiation and prevent water penetration into the wood.
-To make the protection from sunlight effective, the oils are coloured in different colours, as natural as possible.
-The lacquers give a pleasant colour to the wood, but do not cover it completely, leaving its natural grain and pattern visible.
-The oils penetrate deep into the wood providing protection from the inside.
-They do not form a film, so they do not crack or peel, providing protection against water.
+To ensure effective protection against sunlight, the oils are colored in a variety of natural colors.
+The varnishes give the wood a pleasant color, but do not cover it completely, leaving the natural grain and pattern visible.
+Oils penetrate deep into the wood providing protection from the inside.
+They don't film, so they won't crack or peel, providing protection against water.
 The final appearance is matt, slightly silky, typical of oiled wood.

-The Estetik range includes 8 colours: pine, golden pine, mahogany, chestnut, walnut, rosewood, white and grey.
-They can be applied with a brush or a roller and if the wood is well sanded and prepared, the coloured surface will be uniform.
-Apply 1 or 2 coats on the inside, but at least 2 coats are needed on the outside for good protection.
-The more coats applied, the darker the colour becomes.
-It is best not to apply more than 3 coats so as not to darken the colour too much, thus losing the beauty of the fibre.
+The Estetik range includes 8 colors: pine, golden pine, mahogany, mahogany, chestnut, walnut, rosewood, white and gray.
+They can be applied with a brush or roller, and if the wood is well sanded and prepared, the colored surface will be uniform.
+Apply 1 or 2 coats indoors, but at least 2 coats are needed outdoors for good protection.
+The more coats applied, the darker the color becomes.
+It is better not to apply more than 3 coats so as not to darken the color too much, thus losing the beauty of the fiber.

-Estetik lazines, along with other Bochemit products, are appreciated and used to restore and protect many important targets.
-One such site is the Dacian fortress of Costești.
-To protect it, a wooden structure was built and treated with Bochemit Opti F+for protection against wood pests (insects, fungi, mould) and with Bochemit Estetik Protective Oil for a pleasant appearance and protection against UV radiation and environmental factors.
+Estetik lazuli, together with other Bochemit products, are appreciated and used for the restoration and protection of many important sites.
+One such is the Dacian fortress of Costești.
+To protect it, a wooden structure was built and treated with Bochemit Opti F+, for protection against wood pests (insects, fungi, mold) and with Bochemit Estetik Protective Oil, for a pleasant appearance and protection against UV radiation and environmental factors.

 How to apply Estetik oils

-The wood must be clean, properly dried and well sanded before the lacquers are applied.
-In the case of softwood, any traces of resin are removed by wiping with thinners.
-The way the wood is prepared influences the final appearance of the surface and the durability of the protection.
-To protect the wood against mould, fungi and insects, it is recommended to treat the wood with special products from the Bochemit range - Bochemit Opti F+ (against fungi) or Bochemit Plus I (against ticks and other insects).
-Transparent versions of these products are used so as not to influence the final colour.
-The varnish is applied only after these materials have dried perfectly.
-For safety it is recommended to apply after 24 hours.
+The wood must be clean, properly dried and well sanded before applying the varnishes.
+In the case of resinous wood, any resin must be removed by wiping with thinners.
+The way the wood is prepared influences the final surface appearance and the durability of the protection.
+In order to protect the wood against mold, fungi and insects, it is recommended to treat the wood with special products from the Bochemit range - Bochemit Opti F+ (against fungi) or Bochemit Plus I (against woodlice and other insects).
+Use transparent versions of these products so as not to affect the final color.
+Lazura is applied only after these materials have dried perfectly.
+For safety, it is recommended to apply after 24 hours.

-If varnish is applied to old wood or wood that has been previously treated with other materials, it is recommended to sand it.
-Especially if the wood has been treated with film-forming materials, the finish should be removed (even if there is only film residue).
-It is possible that water has already got under the cracked film.
-Even if Estetik lacquer is applied on top, the peeling of the old film from the wood will continue, sensitising the finish.
-Wood recovered from old buildings or constructions should be treated with Bochemit insect repellents for safety.
+If varnish is applied to old wood or wood that has been previously treated with other materials, sanding is recommended.
+Particularly if the wood has been treated with filming materials, the finish should be removed (even if there is only residue of the film).
+Water may have already gotten under the cracked film.
+Even if Estetik lacquer is applied on top, the peeling of the old film will continue, sensitizing the finish.
+Reclaimed wood from old buildings or constructions should be treated for safety with Bochemit insect fungicides.

-Before application, shake the product.
-Any coloured product containing pigments should be shaken before use.
-Pigments have different weights and after a while, some of them - the heavier ones - may settle, the others remain in suspension.
-That's why some colours change if the packaging has been sitting still for a long time.
-Simply stir vigorously and the colour will return to its original colour.
+Shake the product before application.
+Any colored product containing pigments must be shaken before use.
+Pigments have different weights and after a while, some of them - the heavier ones - may settle and others remain in suspension.
+That's why some colors will change if the packaging has been left still for a long time.
+Stir vigorously and the color will return to its original color.

 Let's go back to the Estetik lacquers.
-Apply with a brush or a trowel and the optimal working temperature is between +10 and +23°C. As I said at the beginning, this is the optimal period for such work.
-It is not good to apply the varnish at air temperatures below +5°C or above +40°C. If you are finishing wood on the inside, apply 1-2 coats and 2-3 coats for the outside.
+They are applied with a brush or a brush, and the optimal working temperature is between +10 and +23°C. As I told you at the beginning, this is the optimal period for this type of work.
+It is not a good idea to apply varnish at air temperatures below +5°C or above +40°C. If you are finishing interior wood, apply 1-2 coats, and 2-3 coats for exterior wood.
 Like any oil, apply in excess, allow the wood to absorb, then brush off the excess.
-After 6 hours, when it doesn't take (not that wet feeling), the next coat can be applied.
-Total drying takes place in 24 hours.
-After use, the utensils are cleaned thoroughly and used cloths, sponges or other oil-soaked debris are placed in a bowl of water.
+After 6 hours, when it does not take to the touch (not that wet feeling), the next coat can be applied.
+Complete drying takes 24 hours.
+After use, the utensils are thoroughly cleaned and used cloths, sponges or other oil-soaked debris are placed in a bowl of water.

-Oil finishing wood surfaces preserves the natural appearance of the wood while protecting it.
-And maintenance and refinishing is simple, without vigorous stripping and sanding.
+Oil finishing wood surfaces preserves the natural look of wood while protecting it.
+And it's simple to maintain and restore, without vigorous stripping and sanding.
 Just apply a new coat.
 Get to work!

 I have carefully read your articles about wood finishing for outdoor construction.
 I chose Estetik (pine shade) from Bochemit applied with a special oil brush.
 The pergola and fence turned out great.
 Being an oil and a light shade, the wood grain stands out very nicely.
 As a recommendation (you mentioned it in your articles), the wood should be evenly planed/sanded (if time allows, I recommend sanding as well - it gives an even and velvety look 🙂 ), otherwise differences in shade appear especially if you opt for a light shade.
 Differences in shade can also occur at the knots, due to the "sucked" grain, but it's not bothersome (not very noticeable - more matte look), after all that's the beauty of solid wood where you enhance its grain.